 Churches, Mausoleums and Museums

 Church yards in Bridgetown host mausoleums with colorful epitaphs that illuminate the area's colorful history.
+At times, you may find a midday service with its hymns emerging from the nearby sanctuary.
 Museums on the island are well worth your attention, especially Barbados Museum & Historical Society.
-Admission prices are reasonable; check for the current prices.
-Learn about the history and art of the island.
+Admission prices are reasonable; check for the current prices online.
+Here you can learn about the history and art of the island.
 There is also a section for children.

 Pelican Bay Crafts

 Barbados has developed a shopping area that enables craftspeople to exhibit their works.
 Pelican Bay gives visitors to the island a pedestrian-friendly experience for viewing and buying.
 We're not just talking about paintings and sculptures.
 Hand-rolled cigars are sold and created in a store.
 Even if you're not a smoker, it's fascinating to see the number of steps and the skill necessary to produce cigars in rapid-fire order.
 Pelican Bay is located within walking distance of the cruise port in Bridgetown.
 It has the feel of a new development that burst into existence to serve cruise customers, but some of the products might interest you as a shopper.

 Cruise passengers move from their ships to the taxi stands through a mall in the terminal offering a variety of duty-free products.
 Tobacco, alcohol, and more expensive products such as jewelry are offered here.
 But as always, it pays to check what's available elsewhere before assuming that these are the best bargains in Barbados.
 Many visitors find bargains on Swan Street.
 The best bets here are arts, crafts, crystal, and china.